|Guide||♦||1 Triplog||0 Topics|

 Forgotten but not lost

-The Lyle Canyon Trail follows along and below the Huachuca Mountains northern most ridge.
+The Lyle Canyon Trail follows along and below the Huachuca Mountains' northernmost ridge.
 This trail has very little to do with Lyle Canyon other than it crosses over it at one point.
 From the north, the trail bridges Brushy Canyon Road, Forest Service Road 202 with Sunnyside Canyon Road to the south.
-The trail is fairly level with an elevation gain of about 1000 feet if coming from the north.
+The trail is reasonably level, with an elevation gain of about 1000 feet if coming from the north.
 Midway through the trail is the junction with the Huachuca Peak Trail and a route that follows down Lyle Creek to Lyle Canyon Road.
-It crosses three streams, Lyle, Parker and Merritt creeks not counting Korn Creek at the north end and Scotia Creek on south end.
-This trail is not heavily traveled so it is a bit faint in sections, but overall easy to follow.
-The forests are mainly Oak and Juniper with sycamore in some of the creeks.
+It crosses three streams, Lyle, Parker, and Merritt creeks, not counting Korn Creek at the north end and Scotia Creek at the south end.
+This trail is not heavily traveled, so it is a bit faint in sections but overall easy to follow.
+The forests are mainly Oak and Juniper, with sycamore in some of the creeks.
 There are some magnificent Juniper trees along the trail, not the largest I’ve seen but still grand.
-This is a nice trail to do in spring, fall and winter.
+This is an excellent trail to do in spring, fall, and winter.

-From the south end the Trail is 3.2 miles in on the Sunnyside road, 0.5 miles past the Arizona Trail crossing.
-This road is passenger car friendly with possibly the last 0.2 miles being high clearance.
+From the south end, the Trail is 3.2 miles in on the Sunnyside road, 0.5 miles past the Arizona Trail crossing.
+This road is passenger car-friendly, with possibly the last 0.2 miles being high clearance.
 The trailhead is not signed on the road but is about 100 feet in on the trail.
-Look for an old 2 track heading off to the left (north).
-If you start a steep climb out of the creek bottom you have gone too far by a hundred feet or so.
+Look for an old two-track heading off to the left (north).
+If you start a steep climb out of the creek bottom, you have gone too far by a hundred feet or so.

 This is the trail to take to get to the Huachuca Peak Trail.
-There are three options though, Lyle Canyon Trail from the north Lyle Canyon from the south or Lyle Creek route from the west at Lyle Canyon Road.
+There are three options though, Lyle Canyon Trail from the north Lyle Canyon from the south, or Lyle Creek route from the west at Lyle Canyon Road.
 All options are about the same distance to the Huachuca Peak Trail.
-Coming in from the north requires that 5 mile drive along Brushy Canyon Road, a rocky forest road but the hike in is easy.
-Option 2 coming in from the south, still a 5 or so mile drive along a fairly good dirt road (Montezuma Canyon and Sunnyside Road), much easier than Brushy Canyon Road.
-On this option the trail does require a 500 foot climb.
-Option 3 is to take Lyle Canyon Road Which is a very good dirt road to Lyle Canyon and head upstream.
-There are no hills to climb and the route while not a trail appears to be used enough to make it easy to follow.
+Coming in from the north requires that 5-mile drive along Brushy Canyon Road, a rocky forest road, but the hike in is easy.
+Option 2 coming in from the south, still a five or so mile drive along a reasonably good dirt road (Montezuma Canyon and Sunnyside Road), much easier than Brushy Canyon Road.
+On this option, the trail does require a 500-foot climb.
+Option 3 takes Lyle Canyon Road, an excellent dirt road to Lyle Canyon, and head upstream.
+There are no hills to climb, and the route, while not a trail, appears to be used enough to make it easy to follow.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.